Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Eating and Photographing Everything in Istanbul

-Longtime expat Katrinka made it her mission to show off the best of Istanbul to me, Mario and Tom.
-The four of us spent a day exploring Kadikoy on the Asian side, then we went to Kumkapi to check our the Armenian neighborhood.
+Longtime expat Katrinka made it her mission to show off the best of Istanbul to me and Tom.
+The three of us spent a day exploring Kadikoy on the Asian side, then we went to Kumkapi to check our the Armenian neighborhood.
 We photographed steep staircases, Armenian churches, bright sunsets over Sultanahmet, and veiled women gossiping in the squares.
 We gorged ourselves on Turkish pide, cigkofte, and the most amazing meatballs stuffed with cherries, washed down with frequent coffee and tea breaks.

 Climbing the Sydney Harbour Bridge